 Creative dance workshops are such fun, and at Holmbush Primary School in West Sussex the dance workshops were based on the book of Jumanji by Chris Van Allsburg.

-One Year 4 class were studying the book in their English lessons, and they wanted to bring it alive with a creative workshop – that’s where we stepped in…
+One Year 4 class were studying the book in their English lessons, and they wanted to bring it alive with a creative workshop.
+That’s where we stepped in…

-We had a whole day with them to teach a dance which they would then perform at the end to parents at the end of the school day.
+We had a whole day with the class to teach a dance which they would then perform at the end to parents at the end of the school day.
 It was great to have so much time to really get to know the children, as well as being able to workshop lots of ideas before putting a finished dance piece together.

 We focused on two main ideas for the dance: a dance using a prop, and then a dance using text taken from the book.